petersen65/PL0/README.md

 * generator: compiler phase for intermediate code generation by traversing the abstract syntax tree
 * cfg: control flow graph (CFG) representation of intermediate code to enable advanced compiler optimization techniques
 * emitter: assembly code generation compiler phase by iterating over the intermediate code
-* emulator: execution of assembly code instructions by running a process on a virtual cpu with stack and registers
 * compiler: driver for all compiler components, from scanning PL/0 source code to executing and printing resultant code

 The reason for creating the compiler is that I have been interested in compiler construction since my computer science studies.
 Since I was already working with Niklaus Wirth's programming languages at the end of the 1990s, it made sense to build on what I had learned back then and start a compiler project with a modern programming language.
 I decided on the Go programming language because it is lean and available on all common operating systems.
-The compiler translates the programming language PL/0 from 1986 into an assembly language, for which an emulator is part of the project.
+The compiler translates the programming language PL/0 from 1986 into Intel x86_64 assembly language.
 Why PL/0?
 I start with PL/0 because this language is very simple and reduced, so that its compiler can be written and understood by one person.

 From now on, the PL/0 compiler is a personal hobby of mine, which I will continue to work on after its initial creation.
 My activities can be found below in the change log and in the planning sections.
 Interested students and developers are welcome to learn from my project how a compiler works and looks from the inside.
 I document the source code and structure the project for better traceability.
 Variable names are also slightly longer than usual so that the source code can be understood.
 The source code is also prepared for extensibility and encapsulation by using packages, public, and private implementation-patterns.